aubindetrez/implPower/Documentation/CommonProblems.md

 - Inscape: Snap does not work
 - Inscape: Default text size is 30pt
 - Inscape: hard to switch between groups
+- Github: When you edit an issue or reference it in a commit it adds an item to the issue (After a while it can make it hard to follow discussions).
+Solution: Make smaller issues, but it can make it harder for new commers if the issue are too technical/too specific.
+- Documentation in every directory (including Readmes), it is much easier to keep up to date when everything is in one directory [Documentation/](Documentation/) (+ the main [README.md](README.md))
+- Shell: When doing `find a_directory/ -name "*.sv"` do not forget the `"`